philipzhux/enroll-monster/README.md

 ## Usage
 ### Preparation
 1. Click [here](http://sis.cuhk.edu.cn:81/psp/csprd/?cmd=login) to login to SIS **(REMEMBER!
-Login to SIS on Chrome only, logining in multiple browser will casue disaster for your enrollment!!!)**
+Login to SIS on Chrome only, logining in multiple browsers will casue disaster for your enrollment!!!)**

 2. Like usual, add all you desired classes in the the cart by class search.

 ### Using the Script
 N.B.
-Don't use the script until about 10 minutes ahead of enrollment time because the login session of SIS only last for 20 minutes.
+Don't use the script until about 10 minutes ahead of enrollment time because the login session of SIS only lasts for 20 minutes.
 1. Go to Enrollment -> Enrollment: Add Classes

 2. Select your term and click ```continue```